xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n080 - **Smallest value of an array** DIDN'T SOLVED IT AT FIRST TRY!!!!!
-Don't bother with sorting, get the minimum value (with other ways). n081 - **Flatten and sort an array** Check alternative solutions, very interesting ways of solving it.
+Don't bother with sorting, get the minimum value (with other ways). n081 - **Flatten and sort an array** Check alternative solutions, very interesting ways of solving it. n085 - **Sorted? yes? no? how?** Redo the problem again, VERY INTERESTING!!!!
+Also check alternative solutions.